gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 The reference cycle is broken.
 If we now click on one button and the other button is not there anymore, the closure will simply not be called.
 Notice however that we kept the *strong* reference to `number`.
-If we had a *weak* reference, noone would have kept `number` alive and the closure would have never been called.
+If we had a *weak* reference, no one would have kept `number` alive and the closure would have never been called.

 Thinking about this, `button_increase` and `button_decrease` are also dropped at the end of the scope of `on_activate`.
 Who then keeps the buttons alive?